 Today we talked about jharnas – waterfalls.
 These beautiful natural phenomena can be found across the globe.
 In addition to learning the science behind jharnas, there are photos of different types as well as a collection of jharnas Samta Aunty has photographed.

-We teach Hindi through English; and our classes are fun!
+We teach conversational Hindi (no reading, no writing).
+Our classes are designed for children growing up outside of the Indian Subcontinent.
+And our classes are fun!
 Your child will also learn about Indian culture to build connections to relatives and their heritage.
 Students from across the globe take our classes from the convenience of their living room.